 There can be no assurance that our PERS will achieve wide acceptance by commercial consumers of such healthcare products, and/or market acceptance generally.
 The degree of market acceptance for products and services based on our technology will also depend upon a number of factors, including the receipt and timing of regulatory approvals, if any, and the establishment and demonstration of the ability of our proposed device to provide the level of confidence and independence in an efficient manner and at a reasonable cost.
 Our failure to develop a commercial product to compete successfully with existing medical technologies could delay, limit, or prevent market acceptance.
 Moreover, the market for new PERS is largely undeveloped, and we believe that the overall demand for such response systems technology will depend significantly upon public perception of the need for such a level of assistance.
-There can be no assurance that the public will believe that our products are necessary or that the medical industry will actively pursue our technology as a means to solve such issues.
-Long-term market acceptance of our products and services will depend, in part, on the capabilities, operating features and price of our products and technologies as compared to those of other available products and services.
+There can be no assurance that the public will believe that our products and services will depend, in part, on the capabilities, operating features and price of our products and technologies as compared to those of other available products and services.
 As a result, there can be no assurance that currently available products, or products under development for commercialization, will be able to achieve market penetration, revenue growth or profitability.

-Our PERS may become obsolete if we do not effectively respond to rapid technological change on a timely basis.
+Our PERS devices may become obsolete if we do not effectively respond to rapid technological change on a timely basis.